Best AI Robo-Advisor Alternatives for Beginners in 2026

 How do I choose between all of these as a beginner?

 Name your situation first.
-No investing yet and want to fix the basics: a starter money app (Cleo, SoFi).
-Want a portfolio handled for you with no effort: a classic robo (Betterment, Wealthfront).
+No investing yet and want to fix the basics or automate the habit: a starter money app (Cleo, SoFi, or Acorns).
+Want a portfolio handled for you with no effort: a low-minimum robo (Fidelity Go, Betterment, or Wealthfront).
 Want to ask questions and learn in plain language: a conversational tool (Magnifi, or Walnut if you already have a broker).
-Then weigh simplicity, cost, education, and whether you can start small.
+Then weigh simplicity, cost on a small balance, education, and whether you can start small.

 Walnut is informational and is not an investment adviser.
 App features, pricing, fees, and minimums change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.